froxyjabulgmail/jabulOS-Aero-Beta/README.md

 Package Manager	> N/A

 We like to welcome you to jabulOS Insiders, Use the operating system, Give it a cool rating.

+🖥️ How to download the ISO

+You can find in the main branch and iso called (jabulOS-Aero.iso), Download it.
+After that download either VMware Or QEMU, Then create a virtual machine with that ISO

+NOTICE: This ISO is LEGACY BIOS Only, Cant run on UEFI Because there isnt any bootloader for this operating system yet!